nielsdehaan1977/Fintech_Module5/README.md

 ![Financial_Analysis.png](https://github.com/nielsdehaan1977/Fintech_Module4/blob/main/Images/Financial_Analysis.PNG)

+## Financial Planning with APIs and Monte Carlo Simulations

-## Risk Return Analysis.ipynb
+## financial_planning_tools.ipynb

-### This Jupyter notebook is a template on how to prepare market data, what metrics can be used to analyse, and how to visualize key risk and return metrics for a solid Risk Return Analysis.
+---

+### This Jupyter notebook is a template for Financial Planning with APIs (Application Programming Interface) and uses Monte Carlo simulation to simulate the future performance of a portfolio and trying to analyze its most probable outcome.
+The tool contains two financial analysis tools in one single jupyter notebook:
+1. A financial planner for emergencies.
+Members will be able to use this tool to visualize their current savingsand can then determine if they have enough reserves for an emergency fund.
+2. A financial planner for retirement.
+This tool will forecast the performance of their retirement portfolio in 30 years.
+To do this, the tool will make an Alpaca API call via the Alpaca SDK to get historical price data to use in Monte Carlo simulations.

 ---
 ## Table of Content